1. Do I have to travel to Salt Lake City to take the exam?

 5. What do you mean by turning in a “four-generation project?”

-- The research project requires a minimum of four individuals in a direct lineal ancestry, e.g., child, parent, grandparent, and great-grandparent.
+- The research project requires a treatment of four couples in a direct lineal ancestry, e.g., child, parent, grandparent, and great-grandparent.

 - You may follow the male or female ancestral lines or it can be a combination of both.

 - The person of interest on the most recent generation must have been born on or before 1900.

 - Each generation of the families you are submitting must have lived in the region for which you are applying.

 - The project should include the following elements:

 — A well-written 4-generation project research report .
 Recommend length of report about 25 pages but not to exceed 40 pages.

 — Documented family group records for the chosen direct line ancestors.

 — Research calendar (a.k.a. “research log”) listing all sources researched